 - Working in Offline Mode

 - Generating Maven Dependencies

 Maven integration is shipped with IntelliJ IDEA, and you do not need to perform any additional actions to install it.
-You can start using it straight away for importing Maven projects and working with them.
-However, for running Maven goals, you have to install Maven on your computer.
+You can start using it straight away for importing Maven projects, working with them and for running Maven goals.

 Maven support in IntelliJ IDEA includes the following features: